 Use the links on the right to understand the causes of coccyx pain, the diagnosis and treatment.
 Most coccyx pain is caused by the coccyx dislocating when you sit.
 In such cases, manual treatments, if applied by an expert, may relieve the pain.
 Injections of cortisone help some people.
 If other treatments fail, removal of the coccyx may be effective in suitable cases.
 This is best carried out by an surgeon who has a record of experience and success with this operation.

 You can read my own story of tailbone pain here.
-I am not a doctor - I am a physicist.
+I am not a doctor - I am a retired physicist.
 My name is Jon Miles and I live south of Oxford, England.
 I developed coccydynia in 1993 following an accident, and created this website to provide sufferers and medical specialists with accurate information about this condition.